How to Install Linux Kernel Headers on Rocky Linux

 Confirming Kernel Headers Installation

-Once you have installed the kernel headers on your Rocky Linux system, it’s crucial to verify the successful installation.
-This verification ensures that your system has the correct headers corresponding to its kernel version.
+Once you have installed the kernel headers on your Rocky Linux system, verifying the successful installation is crucial.
+This verification ensures your system has the correct headers corresponding to its kernel version.
 To confirm the installation, execute the following command:

 sudo dnf list installed | grep kernel-headers